mclearc/colinmclear.net/content/resources.md

   identifier = "resources"
 +++

-Some links for research, and for writing good philosophical prose.
+Here I collect links for research, teaching, technology, and whatever else might be use either to me or to my students.

 ## Philosophy Links {#philosophy-links}